thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/instantsendtoaddress.md

 *Example from Dash Core 0.12.2*

-InstantSend 0.1 dash to the address below with the comment "instantsendtoadress example" and the comment-to "Nemo From Example.com":
+InstantSend 0.1 dash to the address below with the comment "instantsendtoaddress example" and the comment-to "Nemo From Example.com":

 {% highlight bash %}
 dash-cli -testnet instantsendtoaddress ySutkc49Khpz1HQN8AfWNitVBLwqtyaxvv \
-  1.0 "instantsendtoadress example" "Nemo From Example.com"
+  1.0 "instantsendtoaddress example" "Nemo From Example.com"
 {% endhighlight %}

 Result: